arangodb/docs/3.11/indexing-geo.md

 ### Non-GeoJSON mode

 This index mode exclusively supports indexing on coordinate arrays.
-Values that contain GeoJSON or other types of data will be ignored.
+Values that contain GeoJSON or other types of data are ignored.
 In the non-GeoJSON mode the index can be created on one or two fields.

-The following examples will work in the _arangosh_ command shell.
+The following examples work in the _arangosh_ command shell.

 To create a geo-spatial index on all documents using `latitude` and `longitude` as separate attribute paths, two paths need to be specified